richiekalalo19/classLaunch/README.md

     - Optimizations to the code; regarding performance efficiency, readability, and reliability; are yet to be made

 * **Windows Launches shell in the background**
     - Because the program is executed by way of a batch file, instead of a executable application file, which then launches the python interpreter.

+* **Windows Account names with spaces might not be able to use the ```classLaunch.bat``` file**
+    - Because the program is executed by way of a batch file, instead of a executable application file, which then launches the python interpreter.